joaldi2208/Similarity-Network-for-aglycon-taxonomy/README.md

 ## Program structure

 The program consist of 5 modules and an extra folder.
 Each module and also the folder should be in the same direction.
 The folder is needed for writing and reading files created by the program during runtime.
 If the folder is empty when the program starts, the programm creates all the files at runtime.
-If the folder is filled with the files from the last run, all files will be **overwriten** in the new run.
+If the folder is filled with the files from the last run, all files will be **overwriten** in the new run.(example data in the output_data)

 <p>&nbsp;</p>
 <center>